How I Use Planisphere For Star Hopping

 Naturally, the larger the planisphere, the more room the publisher has to add these extra tidbits.
 So pick your planisphere size according to how and where you will use it.

-4 thoughts on “How I Use My 16″ Planisphere For Observations”
+4 thoughts on “How I Use Planisphere For Star Hopping”

 1. Nicely written article.
 I’ve been curious about planispheres for some time and you clearly explain how best to use one.
 Thanks!